Linear Non-Gaussian Component Analysis via Maximum Likelihood: LNGCA

 From Theorem \ref{thm1}, the signal, $\bM_\bS \bS$, has a unique decomposition (on the equivalence class of scalings and permutations) into a fixed matrix and independent components.
-Note that the noise, $\bM_\bN \bN$, does not have a unique decomposition (e.g., if $\bN$ comprises independent normals with equal variance, then $\bM_\bN \bO'$ and $\bO \bN$ for orthogonal $\bO$ is another decomposition with independent components).
-Let $\bS = [\bS_1,\dots,\bS_Q]'$.
-We state the assumptions of the LCA model below. \begin{assumption} Assume that the model in \eqref{eq:LCAmodel} holds with \begin{enumerate}[(i)] \item $\bS_1,\dots,\bS_Q$ mutually independent, non-Gaussian random variables with $\E \bS = \bzero$ and $\E \bS \bS^T = \bI_Q$. \item $\rank([\bM_{\bS},\bM_\bN])=T$. \item $\bN$ is $(T-Q)$-variate (non-degenerate) normal with $\E \bN = \bzero$. \end{enumerate} \end{assumption}
+The assumption that $\bM$ is full rank is necessary to ensure the uniqueness of the distributions of the latent components, which in turn is necessary for their identifiability.
+Note that the noise, $\bM_\bN \bN$, does not have a unique decomposition.